 Perhaps you've heard that Eurostar is soon going to require bike-bearing passengers to box up their precious steeds before embarking.
 Yup, we're not fans either, but it means you're going to need to know how to pack it safely.
 Here's the info you need…

 Most airlines require bikes to be either boxed or bagged for travel.
 A decent bike bag can cost anywhere between £60 / US$90 and £500 / US$900, which we'd say is a worthwhile investment if you intend to travel with your bike often, or even if you regularly transport your bike by train, bus or car.
 It's also an excellent option for long-term storage.

 Bag or box, here's how to pack your bike for a trip abroad

 A cheaper option – and one the Eurostar will offer for free – is to pack it in a cardboard bike box.
 These are cheap or even free from your local bike shop, and offer good protection – but there's a limit to how many times you can fold them down and build them up again.

 Hard bike cases offer good protection, but are a real pain to stash in the back of a hire car or hotel wardrobe.

 How to pack your bike

-Remove wheels, deflate tyres (not too much as this can cause rim damage if the bag gets dropped).
-Take out the quick-release skewers and tape them to the spokes, or stash safely in any bag pockets available.
-If you have plastic fork/rear triangle spacers (which come with new, boxed bikes and forks – your LBS might let you have some) then put them in place.
+Remove the wheels, deflate they tyres slightly (don't deflate them too much as this can cause rim damage if the bag gets dropped).
+Take out the quick-release skewers and tape them to the spokes, or stash them safely in any bag pockets available.
+If you have plastic fork/rear triangle spacers (which come with new, boxed bikes and forks – your local bike shop might let you have some) put them in place.

-Remove the rear hanger and mech, and then tighten the hanger bolt so as not to lose it in transit.
+Remove the rear hanger and derailleur, and then tighten the hanger bolt so as not to lose it in transit.
 Wrap the mech in bubble wrap or a rag and strap it between the rear stays, so that the hanger doesn't get bent or the chain slap around against the frame.